CSE210-Team-5/Test2/README.md

 4. Run flask --app feed_amalgamator init-db.
 This will run the SQL script and create the necessary tables for the application.

-5. Put the client.ini file in instance director.
+5. Put the client.ini file in instance directory.

 6. Run flask --app feed_amalgamator run --debug .
 This opens the website in your browser.
-In debug you can make live changes in the code which will be reflected on to the website without having restart the server.
+In debug you can make live changes in the code which will be reflected on to the website without having to restart the server.